 Montreal is famous for its food and visitors will find local fare fresh and more affordable at one of the city's public markets.
-Jean Talon Market, Maisonneuve and Atwater Market are three of the most famous.
+Jean Talon Market, Maisonneuve, and Atwater Market are three of the most famous.

 The Jean-Talon Market is one of North America's largest farmers' markets and features the most extensive selection of produce and homemade goods in the city.
 La Fromagerie Atwater, a mainstay at Atwater Market, serves up fresh medium gouda samples.

-So go with an appetite and taste exquisite cheeses, meats, bread, and much more.
+Go with an appetite and taste exquisite cheeses, meats, bread, and much more.
 These markets truly offer an authentic experience of a great city.

 Montreal is a vibrant city at any time, but the city is really abuzz several times a year with major festivals, all of which offer oodles of free events.